lucasamsilva/Design-Patterns/README.md

 5. Push to the branch (`git push origin feature/improvement`).
 6. Create a new Pull Request.

-Please ensure your code follows the repository's coding conventions and includes appropriate documentation.
+Please ensure your code follows the repository's coding conventions and includes appropriate documentati

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.